 A. The council shall appoint a clerk of the council who shall serve at the pleasure of the council.
-The clerk shall give notice of council meetings to its members and the public, keep the journal of its proceedings, be official secretary of the council and perform such other duties as are assigned to the position by this charter or by the council.
+The clerk shall give notice of council meetings to its members and the public, keep the journal of its proceedings, be official secretary of the council and perform such other duties as are assigned to the position by this Charter or by the council and reviewed annually.

-B. The council shall, by ordinance, fix the salary of the clerk and the salary shall be comparable to salaries in the executive branch for similar work.
+B. The council shall, by ordinance, fix the salary of the clerk, by adoption of the operating budget and the salary shall be comparable to salaries in the executive branch for similar work.